GLIMS-RGI/rgi_user_guide/docs/welcome.md

 Financial support was provided by several organizations and institutions, in particular [IACS](https://cryosphericsciences.org), World Glacier Monitoring Service ([WGMS](https://wgms.ch)), Copernicus Climate Changes Service ([C3S](https://climate.copernicus.eu)) and [UNESCO](https://www.unesco.org).
 For a full list of sponsors and acknowledgements, visit [](tables/acknowledgements).

-> RGI 7.0 and this Technical Report is dedicated to the memory of
+> RGI 7.0 and this Technical Report are dedicated to the memory of
 > **[Dr. Graham Cogley](https://www.igsoc.org/j-graham-cogley-1948-2018)** (1948-2018),
-> for his inspiration and dedication to the RGI.
+> for his inspiration, leadership and dedication to the RGI.

 ## License